-Do you often make mayonnaise at home?
+Do you often make fresh mayonnaise at home from scratch?
 Have you any idea how to make mayonnaise at all?
 Well here is some good news: let me show you my easy homemade mayonnaise recipe from scratch!

 Do you think that making mayo is too hard to do?

-This easy homemade mayonnaise recipe a very basic cooking technique but also a tricky one.
+This easy homemade mayonnaise recipe a very basic cooking technique but I have to admit that it is also a tricky one as well.

 Best Oil to Use

 You need a neutral flavored oil such as corn oil, vegetable oil or canola oil for this homemade mayonnaise recipe.
-I like to use groundnut oil, also known as peanut oil or arachis oil.
+I always like to use groundnut oil, it is also known as peanut oil or arachis oil.

-Can you also prepare mayonnaise with olive oil?
+But could you also prepare this homemade mayonnaise recipe with olive oil after all?

 Best Homemade Mayonnaise Recipe Ever

-Better leave the ingredients to rest at room temperature for a couple of minutes before you start making your homemade mayonnaise recipe.
+It is better to let those ingredients rest at room temperature for a couple of minutes before you start making your homemade mayonnaise recipe.

-The most important rule though for this homemade mayonnaise recipe: once you have beaten the egg yolk add just one drop of oil and whisk again.
+The most important rule though for this homemade mayonnaise recipe: once you have beaten that egg yolk, add just one drop of oil and whisk again.

 Just one drop!

 No kidding, because the creamy beaten egg yolk needs time to incorporate the oil slowly first.
-If you add too much oil in the beginning, the mayo will split right away and it’s hard to get it right again.
+If you add too much oil all at once in the beginning, the mayo will split right away and it will be impossible to get it right again.

-You will see that the mayo will start to thicken very slowly.
+You will see that the mayo will start to thicken very slowly but gradually.

 Homemade Mayonnaise Recipe: The Video